 To do this in your spreadsheet, you need to convert the scores to the right categories like we did with our pass or fail example.
 However, because there are three categories (Detractor, Promoter and Passive) instead of just two, it’s not possible with a single

-IF statement inside the first to get the result we want.
+IF statement inside the first.
 The first statement checks if the number is 6 or less.
 If it’s true it returns “Detractor”, if it’s false then it performs the second check and based on whether that’s true or false returns “Promoter” or “Passive”.

 Imagine you want to label certain countries as being part of a region.